 note: adopted 1931; during the War of 1812, after witnessing the successful American defense of Fort McHenry in Baltimore following British naval bombardment, Francis Scott KEY wrote the lyrics to what would become the national anthem; the lyrics were set to the tune of "The Anacreontic Song;" only the first verse is sung

-Uruguay name: "Himno Nacional" (National Anthem of Uruguay)
+name: "Himno Nacional" (National Anthem of Uruguay)

 lyrics/music: Francisco Esteban ACUNA de Figueroa/Francisco Jose DEBALI